Unschooling lets your children pursue their own interests…

 Parents are choosing home schooling as an alternative to public and private schools.
 The majority seem to be Christian conservatives because of curriculum, school violence, and bad socialization.
 These parents usually choose a curriculum that goes along with their and has a solid structure.

 Those that choose unschooling usually believe the school system holds their children back from learning to their full ability and potential.

 “I think the one reason that stands out from the rest is that I felt that my kids were losing that incredible spark they had before they entered school.”
 Deanne Brown said.

 “As young children they were curious, imaginative and full of spunk.
 Learning was natural and fun.” she said..”After being in school for a few years I saw their natural curiosity, imagination and love for learning being crushed by rules and conditioning.
 Learning became a task.”

 Potential downsides to unschooling your children

-“I think the downsides would be related to teachers who don't understand putting parameters around children's decision making.” said Jill Fox, an associate professor of education at the University of Texas at Arlington.
+“I think the downsides would be related to teachers who do not understand putting parameters around children's decision making.” said Jill Fox, an associate professor of education at the University of Texas at Arlington.

 “It's one thing to allow children to choose to study Amelia Earhart before studying Harriet Tubman, with the clear understanding that both will be studied thoroughly during the school year.
 It is another thing to allow children to study Muhammad Ali and completely skip over what the state standards or district curriculum require.”
 Fox said.

 “Teachers - and parents - have to keep in mind that children's decision-making skills are not yet fully developed.
-They don't quite understand cause-and-effect and often don't realize the consequences they may face as a result of their decisions.”
+They do not quite understand cause-and-effect and often do not realize the consequences they may face as a result of their decisions.”

 And unschooling is not for everyone, experts say.